 Overall the production values for the initial concept come off looking stellar, with some of the lingo dated, it all works well and provides for hearty laughter, a highly positive recommendation for all horror fans especially the vampire fascinated ones.
 In the 90s, a sequel concept came up, but sadly never took flight, but since then it achieved a modest Blu-ray on a double bill with a very young Jim Carrey in Once Bitten [1985] released from Shout Factory.

-This review was originally published in June 2017 on the now defunct Rogue Cinema website with a view count of 1,581.
+This review was originally published in June 2017 on the now defunct Rogue Cinema website.

 TAGLINES: